 Creating a good online class is a significant commitment, let’s make no mistake.

-To reach the levels of quality that are needed to enroll significant numbers and produce significant income will probably take more learning, experimentation, and hustling than you expect.
+To reach the levels of quality that are needed to get significant numbers of students to watch your class and produce significant income will probably take more learning, experimentation, and hustling than you expect.